isabella232/offer-decisioning.en/help/offer-library/create-ranking-strategies.md

 1. Provide a unique name for the dataset in the **[!UICONTROL Name]** field and click **[!UICONTROL Finish]**.

     ![](../assets/ai-ranking-dataset-name.png)

+The dataset is now ready to be selected to collect conversion events when [creating a ranking strategy](#create-ranking-strategy).

 <!--## Using a ranking strategy {#using-ranking}